antoine-germain/basic_income/README.md

-# basic_income
-Computations for my basic income paper
+# Computations for my basic income paper
 Do not use without citing adequately.